30 top things to do in York with teenagers

 In the Museum Gardens in York, you will find the ruins of St Mary’s Abbey, Roman ruins and the York Botanical Gardens.
 On a beautiful day, they would be a brilliant place for a picnic or a lazy afternoon tea.
 The York Museum Gardens are located centrally next to the River Ouse

-*Located in the Museum Gardens is the Yorkshire Museum.
-This is not a free museum and unfortunately, we were unable to visit on the day.
+*The Yorkshire Museum is located in the Museum Gardens.
+This is not a free museum; unfortunately, we could not visit that day.

 National Railway Museum